library(readxl)

 geom_col()

-In the next R chunk we will for the first time try to save the syntaxical description of a plot in an R variable.
-This makes it easy to reuse and modify the same plot β€” for example, to change scales or coordinate systems β€” without rewriting the entire code.
-Let’s try this out.
+Here we will for the first time try to save the syntaxical description of a plot in an R variable.
+This makes it easy to reuse and modify the same plot - for example, to change axes scales or colors - without rewriting the entire code.
+Letβs try this out and create a boxplot of monthly download sizes for each machine.

 Here, we store the bar chart in a variable called p.
 Running this code does not display the plot yet, but a variable named p now appears in the Global Environment.